mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 #### Remove the `getWeekdays` method

-The `getWeekdays` method have been removed.
+The `getWeekdays` method has been removed.
 You can use the `startOfWeek` and `addDays` methods instead:

 ```diff